-If you are worried about your own safety
+Are you worried about your own safety?

-or the safety of the person you care for, ask a physiotherapist, occupational therapist or nurse for help and advice.
+If you are worried about your safety or the safety of the person you care for, ask a physiotherapist, occupational therapist or nurse for help and advice.
 If you are a paid carer talk to your employer.

-Supporting people to move is a two way process
+Supporting people to move is a two way process.

-Always ask the person what they prefer or need when they are being helped to move.
-Are there ways they like to be held?
+Always ask the person what they prefer or need when they are being assisted to move.
+For example are there ways they like to be held?
 Do they feel any pain or discomfort?